 Odoo is particularly well-suited for:

-Odoo Enterprise starts at $24.90/user/month — compared to SAP or NetSuite, which can cost 5–10x more for equivalent functionality.
+Odoo Enterprise starts at $24.90/user/month — compared to SAP or NetSuite, which can cost 5–10 times more for equivalent functionality.
 The Community edition is free and open-source for businesses starting out.

 Getting Started with Odoo